kerns/commander-v/README.md

 ## The Rest of the Story (Epilogue)

-As the story goes, a restless boy spent the better part of a formative year at sea in close quarters with Commander V. He was enthralled and ultimately transformed by the Commander's passion for tidiness, coherence and context.
+As the story goes, a restless boy who had lost his way once spent the better part of a formative year at sea, in close quarters with Commander V. He was enthralled and ultimately transformed by the Commander's passion for tidiness, coherence and context.

 As their time together came to an end, and the boy – who was becoming a man – turned toward home, he felt the weight and pain of a debt that he never repay.
 Not for the year of food, shelter, and companionship – but for the most important thing he was ever given: the gift of a new, you could say, _different_ way of thinking.